oracle/graaljs/docs/user/NashornMigrationGuide.md

 ## Nashorn Compatibility Mode

-GraalVM JavaScript provides the Nashorn compatibility mode.
+GraalVM JavaScript provides a Nashorn compatibility mode.
 Some of the functionality necessary for Nashorn compatibility is only available when the `js.nashorn-compat` option is enabled.
 This is the case for Nashorn-specific extensions that GraalVM JavaScript does not want to expose by default.